Working remotely from an RV can be freeing yet limiting at the same time. Let’s discuss the good and the bad…

-As someone that lives and works from my RV most of the year, I’ve learned a lot about the triumphs and pitfalls of working while on the road.
+As someone who lives and works from my RV most of the year, I’ve learned a lot about the triumphs and pitfalls of working while on the road.

-Working remotely from an RV is not only doable but can also be an exciting adventure.
+Working remotely from an RV is not only doable but also an exciting adventure.
 It allows you to experience new places and people while still being productive.

 But, it can also present a few issues that you need to consider before becoming an RV remote worker.

-So, in addition to my previous tips, I want to list both the pros and cons of working remotely from your RV.
+So, I want to list both the pros and cons of working remotely from your RV.

 Let’s start with the positive!
 Becoming an RV remote worker offers a lot of positive benefits: